berfinbastug/tapping_task_repo/README.md

 3. **check_consecutive_occurrences(array):**
 4. **pseudorandomize_and_save_df(df, which_block, exp_info, table_dir):**
 5. **save_output_df(output, experiment_mark, which_block, data_dir):** The function saves the provided output data to a file in a specified directory.
 The file is named based on the block number and experiment mark, and the data is saved in a tab-separated format without row indices.
+6. **save_tapping_output(file_path, output, participant_id, which_block):** This is different from the fifth one.
+File_path is a block and subject specific directory where their .wav files are stored.
+Along with those .wav files, we also save the presented stimulus information, which is output.
+This also contains the name list of the wav files that store the tapping information.